Eargo vs. Jabra Enhance

 Eargo is best for: Those who want great sound quality in a discreet device.

-Jabra Enhance is best for: Those who want deep, resonant sound, plus unlimited, face-to-face audiological support.
+Jabra Enhance is best for: Those who want deep, resonant sound and unlimited face-to-face audiological support.

-Jabra Enhance and Eargo are two well-established manufacturers of over-the-counter hearing aids.
+Jabra Enhance and Eargo are two well-established manufacturers of OTC hearing aids.
 Both brands offer cost-effective hearing aids, sold in pairs, for people with mild to moderate hearing loss.

 Jabra Enhance offers face-to-face online interaction with their audiological team, as well as remote app access.
 Eargo gives you unlimited audiological support primarily through their app and over the phone.